root-project/web/manual/interacting_with_shared_libraries/index.md

 are newer than the library.

-When checking the timestamp, ACLiC generates a dependency file, which name is the same as the library name, just replacing the `so` extension by the extension `d`.
+When checking the timestamp, ACLiC generates a dependency file, which name is the same as the library name, just replacing the `so` extension by the `d` extension.

 To compile a ROOT macro with default optimizations, type: